Hit-and-Run Lawsuit Loans

 • 4 points on your driving record

-If the victim perishes as a result of the hit and run, the suspect will face a second degree felony:
+If the victim dies as a result of the hit-and-run, the suspect will face a second-degree felony:

 • Up to 10 years in prison